poap-xyz/confirm-with-ethereum/README.md

 A convenience library for developers allowing for easy signing of action intents and verifying them in a node.js backend.
 Actions are always Javascript `Object`s.

+A live preview of this module in action can be found [here](https://poap-xyz.github.io/confirm-with-ethereum/).

-You can preview what the data in and outputs look like by running:
+You can preview what the data in and outputs look like locally by running:

 ```shell
 cd preview